solana-labs/solana/book/src/drones.md

 A drone is a simple signing service.
 It listens for requests to sign *transaction data*.
 Once received, the drone validates the request however it sees fit.
-It may, for example, only accept transaction data with a `SystemInstruction::Move` instruction transferring only up to a certain amount of tokens.
+It may, for example, only accept transaction data with a `SystemInstruction::Transfer` instruction transferring only up to a certain amount of tokens.
 If the drone accepts the transaction, it returns an `Ok(Signature)` where `Signature` is a signature of the transaction data using the drone's private key.
 If it rejects the transaction data, it returns a `DroneError`